 (People-watching, strong coffee with a view – a few of my favorite things!)

 This authentic Guatemalan market offers more great people-watching while shopping for a little bit of everything.
 There are local artisans selling crafts, meat and produce stalls, and second-hand clothing vendors among millions of other things.
 Brush up on your Spanish to bargain more effectively with the sellers.

 Open daily but “official” market days (when it’s more crowded) are Monday, Thursday, and Saturday.

 3.)
 Coffee Plantation Tour

-Guatemala is well-known for being a major coffee producer and I’m well-known as a major coffee addict!
-To support my addiction, a friend recommended checking out De la Gente, a small, locally owned farm where you can interact with real Guatemalan coffee farmers.
+Guatemala is well-known for being a major coffee producer and I’m a coffee addict!
+To support a coffee addiction, check out De la Gente, a small, locally owned farm where you can interact with real Guatemalan coffee farmers.
 They offer a tour of the coffee plantation as well as a deeper look into the farmer’s house and the local lifestyle.